Data Processing Agreement

 9.1 Subject to Section 9.2, Processor shall promptly and in any event within up to sixty (60) days of the date of cessation of any Services involving the Processing of Controller Personal Data (the "Cessation Date"), delete or pseudonymize all copies of those Controller Personal Data, except such copies as authorized including under this DPA or required to be retained in accordance with Data Protection Laws.

 9.2 Subject to the Agreement, Processor may retain Controller Personal Data to the extent authorized or required by with Data Protection Laws, provided that Processor shall ensure the confidentiality of all such Controller Personal Data and shall ensure that it is only processed for such legal purpose(s).
+In particular Processor may retain for longer some Controller Personal Data such as end-user device identifiers: IDFA (Identifier For Advertisers iOS), Android ID, Google Advertiser ID (GAID), that are detected by Processor being involved in fraudulent activity.
+Processor accumulates and analyses such data to develop and advance its fraud detection technologies.

 9.3 Upon Controller’s prior written request, Processor shall provide written certification to Controller that it has complied with this Section 9.